WTW-IM/es-components/src/components/base/icons/Icon.md

 </div>
 ```

 **Note:** Icons will not work if the `oecom-icons` and `oe-icons-light` font faces are not loaded into a stylesheet prior to using the Icon component.
+For example:

 <pre>
 &lt;head&gt;